BioLaySumm 2025

 Note that all deadlines are 23:59:59 AoE (UTC-12).

-Task Definition: Lay Summarization
+Task 1: Lay Summarization

 Given an article’s abstract and main text as input, the goal is for participants to train a model (or models) to generate the lay summary.
 Two separate datasets (derived from biomedical journals, PLOS and eLife) are provided for model training and will be used for evaluation.
 For the final evaluation, submissions will be ranked on the average performance across both datasets.